 The program has been designed for senior secondary school students, generally selected from Year 10.

 Schools are also free to choose participants from Years 11 and 12, whom they feel may benefit from being involved.

-Each school selects between four to six students (maximum) to form a Youth Grantmakers' Committee, supported by a coordinator (usually a teacher or another member of the school staff).
+Each school selects between four to eight students (maximum) to form a Youth Grantmakers' Committee, supported by a coordinator (usually a teacher or another member of the school staff).

 The program incorporates six activities: